prizalmarinez/prizalmarinez/README.md

 ### Hi there, I'm Priz  👋

-## I'm a Full-Stack Web Developer, Photographer, and a little bit of Graphic design!
+## I'm a Full-Stack Web Developer, Photographer, and a little bit of Graphic designer!

 - 🔭 I’m currently working on my SASS Startup
 - 🌱 I’m currently learning Javascript Frameworks